timndichu/mpesa-flutter-integration/README.md

-# design
+# MPESA WITH FLUTTER

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project entails integrating your flutter mobile apps with M-PESA.

 A few resources to get you started if this is your first Flutter project: